14 facts about wine you may not have known…

 13. The world champion of recognising wines purely by smell managed to guess 43 out of 50 wines correctly

 The world champion of recognising wine by smell was crowned in 2003.
-Richard Juhlin, a sport ed from sweden, was able to recognize 43 wines out of 50.
-For comparison – second place was only able to recognize 4 of them.
+Richard Juhlin, a sport ed from Sweden, was able to recognise 43 wines out of 50.
+For comparison – second place was only able to recognise 4 of them.